Alexander Bubnov

-Aleksandr Pavlovich Bubnov (Алекса́ндр Па́влович Бу́бнов) (1908–1964) was a noted Soviet painter, best known for the portraits of Stalin and for a monumental canvas, "Morning on the Kulikovo Field".
+Aleksandr Pavlovich Bubnov (Алекса́ндр Па́влович Бу́бнов; 4 March 1908 – 30 July 1964) was a Soviet painter, best known for the portraits of Stalin and for a monumental canvas, "Morning on the Kulikovo Field".
 He was awarded the Stalin Prize in 1948, and became a corresponding member of the Soviet Academy of Arts in 1954.

 Biography

 Early years

 Aleksandr Pavlovich Bubnov was born on in Tbilisi (modern Georgia) in the family of a serviceman.
 When the service was over, the family returned to the Saratov Province, in the town of Atkarsk.
 With the beginning of the First World War in 1914, the father was again called up for service, and the mother and the boy lived for three years in the village of Bubnovka with his grandfather.
 His father came back sick and the family again moved to Atkarsk, where the boy began to study at a school.
 In parallel with his studies in a regular school, he went to an art studio for a while, but it was soon closed due to the Russian Civil War.
 The young boy loved to draw and made sketches from life with pencil and charcoal.
 Fedorov, his teacher at an art studio, taught not only to draw, but also history and local history.
 His students participated in archaeological excavations near Atkarsk, where Bubnov also made sketches.
 In the group photo of graduates in 1926, he was taken with a pencil and an album for sketches.
 In 1926 or 1927 he moved to Moscow and entered the Higher Art and Technical Institute, (Vkhutein) where Konstantin Istomin was his teacher.
 In 1930 Vkhutein was split up into six smaller trade-oriented schools and its heritage began to be described by the derogatory (and dangerous) word "formalistic".
-Bubnov was also criticized for his style and did not turn to Socialist realism until the middle nineteen-thirties.
+Bubnov was also criticized for his style and did not turn to socialist realism until the middle nineteen-thirties.